These are all very important things to consider when it comes to choosing a new driveway.

-If the short term, up front cost is a deciding factor, Gravel Driveways or Asphalt Driveways are excellent, low cost options, depending on the size of your driveway and the thickness requirements.
-The long term trade off however, gravel driveways and asphalt driveways require more ongoing maintenance.
-If cost is not as important of a factor, and aesthetics are more important, then a Concrete Driveway or Paver Driveways are the only alternatives for a beautiful hard surface driveway.
+If the short term, up front cost is a deciding factor, Gravel Driveways and Asphalt driveways are excellent, low cost options, depending on the size of your driveway and the thickness requirements.
+The long term trade off, however, is gravel driveways and asphalt driveways require more ongoing maintenance.
+If cost is not as important of a factor, and aesthetics are more important, then a Concrete Driveway or Paver Driveways are the alternatives for your driveway.
 While initially the up front costs are higher, long term they require less maintenance therefore less maintenance costs.

 Concrete driveways can be beautiful addition to your home.
 The wide variety of different colors and patterns to choose from can give your home a unique, one of a kind look.
-Stamped concrete driveways, patterned concrete driveways, colored concrete driveways, concrete driveway overlays, concrete driveway staining and dyes.
+Stamped concrete, patterned concrete, colored concrete, concrete overlays, concrete staining and dyes.
 See some different Colorful Design Ideas For Concrete Driveways.